1993 World Series: Game 4

 In the fourth game of the Series, Toronto sent Todd Stottlemyre to the mound while Philadelphia countered with Tommy Greene.
 It had been a rainy day in Philadelphia, which water-logged the aging turf at Veterans Stadium, making for particularly slippery conditions.

 Toronto loaded the bases in the first on a double, walk and single.
 Paul Molitor walked to force in a run before Tony Fernandez's single scored two more.
 In the bottom half, three walks loaded the bases for the Phillies before Jim Eisenreich walked to force in a run, then Milt Thompson's three-run triple put the Phillies up 4–3.
 Lenny Dykstra's two-run home run next inning made it 6–3 Phillies.
 In the top of the third, after a one-out walk and single, consecutive RBI singles by Tony Fernandez and Pat Borders cut the lead to 6–5.
-Roger Mason relieved Greene and after a groundout and walk, Devon White's two-run single put Toronto up 7–6, but the Phillies tied the game in the fourth when Dykstra doubled with two outs off of Al Leiter and scored on Mariano Duncan's single.
+Roger Mason relieved Greene and after a groundout and walk, Devon White's two-run single put Toronto up 7–6, but the Phillies tied the game in the fourth when Dykstra doubled with two outs off Al Leiter and scored on Mariano Duncan's single.
 Next inning, after a leadoff single, Darren Daulton's two-run home run put the Phillies up 9–7.
 After another single, Thompson's RBI double made it 10–7, then Dykstra's second home run of the game made it 12–7 Phillies.

-In the sixth, White hit a leadoff double before scoring on Roberto Alomar's single off of David West.
-After a single and hit-by-pitch loaded the bases, Fernandez's RBI groundout cut the Phillies' lead to 12–9, but they added a run in the bottom half when Dave Hollins hit a leadoff double off of Tony Castillo and scored on Thompson's two-out single.
+In the sixth, White hit a leadoff double before scoring on Roberto Alomar's single off David West.
+After a single and hit-by-pitch loaded the bases, Fernandez's RBI groundout cut the Phillies' lead to 12–9, but they added a run in the bottom half when Dave Hollins hit a leadoff double off Tony Castillo and scored on Thompson's two-out single.
 Next inning, a hit-by-pitch to Daulton with the bases loaded made it 14–9 Phillies.
-In the eighth, though, after a one-out single and walk off of Larry Andersen, Molitor's RBI double made it 14–10 Phillies.
-Fernandez then hit an RBI single off of Mitch Williams.
+In the eighth, though, after a one-out single and walk off Larry Andersen, Molitor's RBI double made it 14–10 Phillies.
+Fernandez then hit an RBI single off Mitch Williams.
 A walk loaded the bases, then after a strikeout, Rickey Henderson's single and White's triple scored two runs each to put Toronto ahead 15–14.
 Duane Ward earned the save, retiring the last four Phillies batters.

 Three new World Series records were set, including the longest game (4:14), most total runs scored in a single game (29), and most runs scored by a losing team (14).
 Also, Charlie Williams became the first African American to serve as the home plate umpire for a World Series game.

 Two death threats directed towards Mitch Williams were phoned into Veterans Stadium as soon as it became evident that Williams was going to be the losing pitcher of Game 4.
 Williams was not aware of the death threats until after Game 5.